 Microscopic colitis is a form of inflammatory bowel disease (IBD) that affects the colon and rectum (large bowel).
-There are two different forms of the condition — collagenous colitis and lymphocytic colitis — which share similar symptoms.
+There are two different forms of the condition — collagenous colitis and lymphocytic colitis — that share similar symptoms.
 The main difference is that in collagenous colitis, the colon’s lining contains more collagen than usual and in lymphocytic colitis, there are more white blood cells (lymphocytes) in the colon’s lining than usual.

 According to Crohn’s and Colitis UK, it’s called microscopic colitis because the inflammation is only visible when the affected tissue is studied under a microscope, unlike two similar conditions, ulcerative colitis and Crohn’s disease.